How to Start a Business in the UK: The Complete 2026 Guide

 Bonus: Resources for Entrepreneurs in the UK

-Starting a business in UK doesn’t mean you have to go it alone.
+Starting a business in the UK doesn’t mean you have to go it alone.
 The UK offers a range of free resources, funding schemes, and mentorship programmes to help startups succeed.

-Government Schemes and Support
+1. Government Schemes and Support in the UK

 - Start Up Loans Scheme – Government-backed loans with mentoring support